CTB vs NK Dream11 Predictions, New Zealand ODD, Canterbury vs Northern Districts: Playing XI, Cricket Fantasy Tips

 CTB vs NK New Zealand ODD, Canterbury vs Northern Districts: Match Details

-December 6 – 3:30 am, Indian Standard Time (IST), at the Hagley Oval, Christchurch.
+December 8 – 3:30 am Indian Standard Time (IST) at the Hagley Oval, Christchurch.

 CTB vs NK New Zealand ODD Dream11 team for Canterbury vs Northern Districts: